The following Value Added Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 These rules are also not applicable to goods that are stored under a customs arrangement and are therefore not in free circulation in the UK.
 However, businesses will need to apply when the goods are released into free circulation if it continues to store those goods and they’re still offered for sale.

 Fulfilment houses that are required to register for the scheme must apply before they start to trade.
-Failure to apply before commencing trade will result in the business being denied the right to trade as a fulfilment house and a
+Failure to apply before commencing trade will result in the business being denied the right to trade

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.